-An advanced study designed to train students in historical research methodology and historiography.
+An advanced study designed to train students in historical research methodology and historiography. .
 The seminar is designed to allow students the opportunity to become familiar with the practices and techniques of professional historians and researchers.
-Prerequisite: Open to history majors and minors or with permission of instructor.
+Prerequisite: G-HI 130 is a prerequisite for HI 410.
+Open to history majors and minors or with permission of instructor.
 (Fall, even years)